 GNI per Capital: US $31,490 (World Bank, 2017)

 International Dialing Code: +351

 Good bye Adeus

 Dates are usually written in the day, month and year sequence.
 For example, 1 July 2015 or 1/7/15.
 Numbers are written with a period to denote thousands and a comma to denote fractions.
 For example, 3.000,50€ (three thousand Euros and fifty centimos.

-Monthly social security contributions are paid on the 20th of the following month.
-Tax year end – 15th April
+Monthly social security contributions are to be submitted by the 10th and are to be paid until 20th of the following month.

-When an employee is hired in Portugal, Social Security must be informed within 24 hours of employees starting work.
+When an employee is hired, social security must be informed within 24 hours of the employee starting work.

 If the new starter is a European Union citizen, they will be required to provide the following:

 If the new start is a citizen from any other country outside the EU, the request for the working permit must be done in their own country in the Portuguese Embassy or Consulate.